-Provision for children with special educational needs (SEND)
+Provision for children with Special Educational Needs (SEND)

-At Milborne St Andrew First School we recognise that some children have Special Educational Needs.
+We recognise that some children have Special Educational Needs.
 These may be physical, emotional, learning or behaviour difficulties.
 The class teacher has overall responsibility for all children in the class but extra help and support is provided by our SEND leader.
 Occasionally outside agencies are involved where difficulties are more severe.
 At all stages parents are involved and encouraged to work closely with the school.